PaulskPt/ESP32-S3-Box_MSFS2020_GPSout_GPRMC_and_GPGGA/README.md

 NOTE: The baudrate is set to 4800 baud (inside the FSUIPC7 > GPSout > 1 (or > 2).
 There, also select the correct COM-port for MS Windows 11)

 Data Indicator LED:
 Many USB-to-Serial converters have a LED that signals the presence of data.
-The YP-5 listed under d) above has such a LED.
+The CP2102N and YP-5 listed under c) above have such a LED.
+The script does blink the RGB LED on the piggy-back external board in color green at the moment valid GPS data has been received.

 I used the Mu-editor app to save, edit and test the script file: ```code.py```.